In this Article

 2. Low Immunity

-Signs and Symptoms Chest of Congestion in Babies
+Signs and Symptoms of Chest Congestion in Babies

 Watch out for the following signs and symptoms which may be an indication of chest congestion:

-1. Breathing difficulty
+1. Breathing Difficulties

 The body will try to fight off any infection by raising the temperature as it has been known to help the functioning of immune cells.